wjyamada/BaleIdentification/README.md

-# BaleIdentification
+# Bale Identification

-Bale identification inside fields
+Project at University of Wisconsin-Madison to identify bales in fields and label them.